fireproof-storage/fp-website/documentation/use-fireproof.md

 }
 ```

-Note there are no protections against you running the same thing over and over again, so you probably want to put some logic in there to do the right thing.
+Note there are no protections against you running the same setup over and over again, so you probably want to put some logic in there to do the right thing.

-Here is an example of generating deterministic fixtures, using `mulberry32` for determinstic randomness so re-runs give the same CID, avoiding unnecessary bloat at development time, taken from the TodoMVC demo app.
+Here is an example of generating deterministic fixtures, using `mulberry32` for deterministic randomness so re-runs give the same CID, avoiding unnecessary bloat at development time, taken from the TodoMVC demo app.

  ```js
  function mulberry32(a) {